dkh0387/angularstart/my-first-project/README.md

 Run `ng g component header` in terminal in order to create a new angular component.

+3. Generating a new service:

+Run `ng g service friendsAddingService` in terminal in order to create a new angular component.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.